SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> let someInstance: SomeBaseClass = SomeSubClass()
     << // someInstance : SomeBaseClass = REPL.SomeSubClass
-    -> // someInstance has a static type of SomeBaseClass at compile time, and -> // it has a dynamc type of SomeSubClass at runtime -> someInstance.dynamicType.printClassName()
+    -> // someInstance has a static type of SomeBaseClass at compile time, and -> // it has a dynamic type of SomeSubClass at runtime -> someInstance.dynamicType.printClassName()
     <- SomeSubClass